 U.S. Diversity:The United States has always been and remains a place of diversity, contest and inequality.
 The U.S. diversity course explores the ways in which diversity has enriched and complicated our lives.
 The course examines the intersections of two or more of the following categories of identity in the United States: race, ethnicity, gender, class, religion, sexual orientation, and/or disability.
 By considering people’s lived experiences as members of dominant and subordinated groups, this course equips students to engage a complex, diverse United States.

 Comparative Civilizations: To deepen students' understanding of the diversity in cultures by introducing them to traditions other than those that have shaped the modern West, the college requires one course with a focus on the comparative study of civilizations.
 A single course which is designated as fulfilling this and other requirements may be used to fulfill each requirement, but counts as only one of the 32 required for graduation.

-Each semester courses meeting the U.S. Diversity and Comparative Civilizations requirements are noted with an attribute when viewing the course offerings on the Registrar's Office Web page.
+Each semester courses meeting the U.S. Diversity and Comparative Civilizations requirements are noted with an attribute when viewing the course offerings in Banner.